yenla9/Bootcamp22/README.md

 *Source: Stackshare*

-By building a bridge between alternative investment and robo-advising, WealthFront can forge a new niche in the FinTech Industry.
+By building a bridge between alternative investment and robo-advisor, WealthFront can forge a new niche in the FinTech Industry.

 ## <span style="color:blue">Sources:</span>